veerjain-hash/Strategy3_Top-Gainers-and-losers/README.md

-Disclaimer: This is my personal project which is coded on tradetron, for codes ping me up.
+Disclaimer: This is a algorithmic strategy which is also my personal project which is coded on tradetron, for codes ping me up.